runtimeverification/haskell-backend/README.md

 - [direnv] to make the project's tools available in shells and editors.
 - [ghcup] or [Nix] for managing required Haskell tooling
 - [hlint] for compliance with project guidelines.
-- [entr] and [fd] for running `./entr.sh` to keep important files up-to-date.

-We recommend to keep `./entr.sh` running in the background to keep important files (such as package descriptions) up-to-date, especially if the developer is using Cabal.

 ### Running Haskell Language Server

-[ghcup] provides a straight-forward way of installing the language server, if you prefer to use [Nix] please refer to the relevant resources on how to set up your [Nix] environment to build the server.
+[ghcup] provides a straightforward way of installing the language server, if you prefer to use [Nix] please refer to the relevant resources on how to set up your [Nix] environment to build the server.
 **Note**: HLS has to be built with the project's GHC version.